 Metamorphosis for iconic former Philips Building TY

-The iconic Building TY in Eindhoven, also known as the Glass Cathedral, will soon undergo a major transformation.
+The iconic Building TY in Eindhoven, also called the Glass Cathedral, will soon undergo a major transformation.
 This building is part of Strijp-T, the former Philips site with an area of over 25 hectares.
-"The property is being developed for one, at most two parties from the high-tech manufacturing industry," says Boudie Hoogedeure of the Strijp-T Development Team.
+"The building is being developed for one, at most two parties originating from the high-tech manufacturing industry," says Boudie Hoogedeure of the Strijp-T Development Team.

-Building TY was taken into use by Philips in 1956 as a pilot factory and glass laboratory.
-Together with the adjacent Building TZ, it formed the development center for glass for many years.
-In this pilot factory, glass was pressed, blown, or drawn and produced on a factory scale by machines.
-The pilot factory consists of two floors, with the ground floor housing the workshop, storage and mixing room, canteen, cloakroom, and toilets.
-The first floor contained the melting lab, drawing benches, and offices.
+Building TY was put into use by Philips in 1956 as a pilot plant and glass laboratory.
+Together with the adjacent Building TZ it formed for many years the development center for glass.
+In this pilot plant glass was pressed, blown or drawn and manufactured industrially by machines.
+The pilot plant consists of two stories with, on the ground floor, the workshop, storage and mixing room, canteen, cloakroom and toilets.
+On the first floor were the melting lab, drawing lines and offices.

 Custom glass laboratory

-Hoogedeure: "The glass laboratory, with its high ceilings and glass facade, is waiting for an ambitious company.
-We will transform the building according to specific rental and user requirements.
-The finishing work will start as soon as a concrete candidate emerges.
-This involves customization.
-The building consists of an East and West side that a company can rent separately or as a whole."
+Hoogedeure: "The glass laboratory awaits an ambitious company with its high ceilings and glass façade.
+We transform the building according to specific rental and user requirements.
+The fit-out begins as soon as a concrete candidate comes forward.
+This concerns a tailor-made solution.''
+The building consists of an East and West side that a company can rent separately and as a whole.

-Bert Dirrix from diederendirrix architects from Eindhoven is closely involved in the design of the transformation of the striking building.
-He was already familiar with the facade, but once inside, he was amazed by the amount of space and light.
-"Naturally, you want to preserve the original spaces and the unique structure of this historic building, as well as the traces from the past, such as the beautiful floor.
-This way, the rich story of Philips remains alive.
+Bert Dirrix of diederendirrix architects from Eindhoven is closely involved in the design of the transformation of the striking building.
+He had been familiar with the façade for some time, but once inside he was amazed by the amount of space and light.
+"You naturally want to preserve the original spaces and the unique shell of this historic building, as well as the traces from the past, such as on the magnificent floor.
+That keeps the rich story of Philips alive.
 We want the exterior to tell the same story as the interior.
-Therefore, we will ensure that the facade offers as much insight as possible into the activities on the work floor.
-The glass laboratory - one of the highlights of Strijp-T - will receive the crown it deserves."
+That's why we will ensure that the façade offers as much insight as possible into the activities on the work floor.
+The glass laboratory – one of the showpieces of Strijp-T – will receive the crown it deserves."

-Industrial and new construction comfortStrijp-T consists of industrial heritage and appropriate new construction, according to Hoogedeure.
+Industrial and new-build comfortStrijp-T consists of industrial heritage and appropriate new construction, according to Hoogedeure.
 It concerns striking, post-war buildings such as the power plant with two recognizable chimneys.
 "These buildings have been renovated with respect for the authentic atmosphere and architecture.
-The appearance of the past is combined with the quality and comfort of today."
+The appearance of then is combined with the quality and comfort of now.

-"The building - with a large rooftop terrace - is being transformed with respect for its architectural past, incorporating the modern comfort of new construction.
-According to Hoogedeure, this will result in a building that serves as an impressive 'business card' for the company that will be housed here in the future."
+''The building – with a large rooftop terrace – is thus being transformed with respect for the architectural past and with the new-build comforts of today.
+In this way, according to Hoogedeure, a building comes into being that is an 'impressive calling card for the company that will soon be housed in it'.''

-According to Hoogedeure, doing business at Strijp-T is energy-efficient, sustainable, authentic, safe, and comfortable.
-This former Philips site is currently developing as a sustainable high-end business park for companies that have moved beyond the start-up phase and are ready for the next step.
+Doing business at Strijp‑T is, according to Hoogedeure, energy‑efficient, sustainable, authentic, safe and comfortable.
+This former Philips site is currently developing into a sustainable high‑end business park for companies that have passed the start‑up phase and are ready for the next step.

-The transformation works of Building TY will take one and a half to two years to complete.
+The transformation work on Building TY will take one and a half to two years.

 Article on Cobouw